-One of the best millennial spending habits is their proclivity for comparison shopping.
-Millennials are price-conscious, and will work to find the best deals possible when making purchases.
-In fact, 57 percent of millennials admit to comparing prices online while shopping at brick and mortar stores.
-An even greater 90 percent use coupons to get the best deal on what they are buying.
-They may not be clipping coupons from the local paper, but they are taking advantage of deals in digital forms.
-A few popular apps to check out to save big like a millennial: SnipSnap, Checkout51, and GroceryiQ.
+One useful millennial saving habit is comparison shopping.
+Millennials are very price-conscious and will put in the upfront work to find the best deal possible.
+In fact, 57 percent of millennials admit to comparing prices online while shopping in person at brick-and-mortar stores.
+An even greater 90 percent use coupons to earn the best deals on purchases.
+They may not be clipping coupons from the local paper, but they are taking advantage of deals in digital form.
+A few millennial-favored apps that can yield big savings are SnipSnap, Honey, Checkout51 and GroceryiQ.

-Consistently labeled “materialistic,” millennials are anything but.
-Rather than buying things, many millennials prefer to spend money on travel, concerts, and movie tickets.
-They value experience over material things.
-Unlike generations before them, millennials are less likely to finance their vacations using a credit card.
-They save up between trips, and look for cost-savings when traveling (think: AirBNB instead of traditional hotels to find and finance a more authentic experience).
+Consistently labeled materialistic, millennials are anything but.
+Rather than buying things, many millennials prefer to spend money on experiences — travel, concerts and movie tickets.
+And unlike the money habits linked with the generations before them, millennials are less likely to finance their vacations using credit cards.
+They save up between trips, and look for ways to cut costs when traveling, such as booking lodging via AirBnB instead of at a resort or hotel.

-Millennial investing habits are ideal.
-Sixty nine percent of millennials believe that a 401(k) is a sound way to save for retirement, and by doing so are taking advantage of employer-matching resources.
-By investing early, they have the opportunity to take advantage of compounding interest over time.
-They’re more actively involved in the process; 57 percent of millennials feel “in control” of their financial future, compared to 41 percent of Baby Boomers.
+The majority of millennials believe that a 401(k) is a sound way to save for retirement, and thus take advantage of employer-matching resources.
+By investing early and often, millennials have the opportunity to compound interest over time.
+And they’re more actively involved in the process.
+In fact, 68 percent of millennials say they feel in control of their financial life.

-Investing has changed over time – millennials understand you no longer need to save up to start investing.
+Millennials understand that you no longer need to save up a big chunk of change to start investing.
 With apps like Stash and Acorn, investors can start with as little as $5 and build wealth over time.
 Users can set investing goals and monitor stock performance right from the app.
-And because it is app-based, any time they make a smart financial decision (like foregoing the morning coffee shop run), they can invest those savings into their portfolio.
+Anytime they make a smart financial decision (like foregoing the coffee shop and brewing at home), they can invest those savings directly into their portfolio.